Trading Places: Critical reassessment

-In the years followings its release, some critics have praised the film while highlighting elements that they believe have aged poorly and become seen by some as problematic, including racial language, the use of blackface, and the implied rape of Beeks by a gorilla.
+In the years followings its release, some critics have praised the film while highlighting elements that they believe aged poorly, including racial language, the use of blackface, and the implied rape of Beeks by a gorilla.
 The film's use of the word "nigger", said during Mortimer's statement that he will never allow Valentine to run his family business, is sometimes censored in TV broadcasts.
 Todd Larkins Williams, director of the 2004 documentary The N-Word, said that it is a critical scene that should not be censored.
 He considered it dangerous to pretend a word never existed as in turn other negative events could also be ignored.
 GQ argued that its social commentary remained relevant in spite of these elements.
-In response to the 2020 George Floyd protests about racial inequality, Trading Places was one of 16 films that had a disclaimer added by British broadcaster Sky UK.
-The disclaimer read, "This film has outdated attitudes, language, and cultural depictions which may cause offence today."
+In 2020, Trading Places was one of 16 films that had a disclaimer added by British broadcaster Sky UK.
+The disclaimer read, "This film has outdated attitudes, language, and cultural depictions which may cause offence today".